-As there are a few new features on the Xperia XZ2 Compact, like the 4K HDR video recording and Dynamic Vibration System, there will be a couple of differences between these devices, but the main interface will be identical.
+As there are a few new features on the Xperia XZ2 Compact, like the 4K HDR video recording and Dynamic Vibration System, there are a couple of differences between these devices, but the main interface is basically the same.

 Sony Xperia XZ2 Compact vs XZ1 Compact: Conclusion

 The Sony Xperia XZ2 Compact has a nicer design, bigger and more capable display, more advanced hardware, a larger battery capacity and a more capable camera.

 The Xperia XZ1 Compact meanwhile, is the smaller and slimmer device, whilst also offering a higher resolution front camera.